What Inspired Artshine?

 I am very fortunate to have an amazing, creative team of artists, administrators, coordinators and leaders.
 I'm also very grateful for our Arts4All board: Krista, Kent, Jerrey, and especially my mentor and chair of our board, Geoff Bellew.
 My biggest thanks goes to my supportive family; Liana, Willow and Lachlan.

 How Are We Different?

 Artshine is an innovative mobile company.
-We bring art to you, teaching classes in public schools, retirement homes, youth centers, and other local venues.
+We bring art to you, teaching classes in schools, retirement homes, youth centers, and other local venues.